 Anyway, a very nervous Matt played his first wizard rock show in front of 500 Harry and the Potters fans, and the response was exactly what he’d expected: polite and mostly tolerant.
 As he was walking back to the merch area (where he was selling homemade buttons), he felt something land on his shoulder.
 He briefly considered that he’d been struck with a rotten vegetable, but it turned out that a couple fans had made a homemade Whomping Willows t-shirt based on Your Flying Car, a song Matt had recently posted on Myspace.
 After over a decade of writing and performing music with almost no response beyond his friends and family, Matt was amazed that a fan would ever do something so nice for a band.
 His perspective changed within an instant, and a few weeks later the first full-length Whomping Willows album was released.

-Seven years later, Matt has played 650 shows as The Whomping Willows and has sold nearly 10,000 albums.
+Eight years later, Matt has played around 700 shows as The Whomping Willows and has sold nearly 10,000 albums.